DOCGroup/ACE_TAO/TAO/tests/Transport_Idle_Scanner/README.md

 constructed with idle expiry enabled, and cancels it when the cache closes.
 A scan checks entries under the cache lock and retains transports selected for purging.
 It releases the cache lock before closing a socket.
 Activity timestamp updates use a relaxed atomic monotonic-millisecond value.
+During shutdown, the timer id is cleared under the cache lock and the reactor timer is cancelled after releasing that lock.

 Incoming-state checks are not synchronized with receive processing, and active input callbacks do not receive additional protection.
 Configure Y above the maximum request duration, including blocking, queuing and scheduling delays.